 Loss of Appetite in the Elderly: Causes and Treatment

 Appetite tends to dwindle with age, due to physiological changes in the body and lifestyle, such as reduced metabolism, less sensitive taste buds and lower activity levels.
-However, long term loss of appetite – medically known as anorexia – is not a normal part of aging.
-It may signal underlying conditions that require medical attention.
+However, prolonged loss of appetite is not a normal part of aging.
+It may signal underlying conditions that require medical attention, especially when it causes nutritional deficiency and affects our overall health.

 2. When to See a Doctor for Loss of Appetite?